robertdfrench/pipe-fork-as/README.md

-# Pipe Forkas
+# Pipefork As
-*Oh, you know those pipe forkas, always runnin' around forkin' pipes*

-### Abstract
-Run a function as a less-privileged user by forking and communicating the response over a pipe.
+*Run a function as a less-privileged user by forking and communicating the response over a pipe.*

 ```console